MonkeManX/monkemanx.github.io/content/paper-summary/Enquiry_Human_Understanding.md

 What, then, ensures that this assumption is valid?
 One might suggest *skepticism* as a solution, but philosophically, this answer is unsatisfying.
 Thus, Hume poses this question to the public for further contemplation.

+## Conclusion

+There are two methods for gaining knowledge.
+The first is **deductive reasoning**, where we start with a system of axioms and apply rules of inference, such as *modus ponens*, to definitively prove things.
+The second is **inductive reasoning**, where we observe nature and the universe to draw conclusions.
+For example, if I observe that apples always fall downward when I drop them, I conclude that objects fall when released.

+Inductive reasoning alone cannot be directly applied to the world, as it only provides us with models.
+We still need deductive reasoning to determine whether our models are accurate, appropriate for use, and applicable in a given context.
+For instance, in graph theory, we can create various graph models, such as the Erdős–Rényi graph.
+However, deciding whether it makes sense to use such a model in the real world—say, as a representation of social media networks—requires inference.
+In other words, we must observe social networks and determine whether they fit the random graph model.

+Thus, all applicable human knowledge ultimately relies on deductive reasoning, which provides a solid foundation.
+This brings us to **Hume's challenge**.
+David Hume argued that all inference in our world depends on the assumption of **cause and effect**.
+We believe that if we observe a phenomenon and formulate a natural law, that law will continue to hold in the future.
+For example, after repeatedly observing that objects fall when dropped, we formulated the law of gravity, assuming it will always hold.

+But how do we justify this assumption?
+We claim that cause and effect hold true because we have inferred it from past observations: we have seen that causes lead to effects, and we believe that if we drop an apple now or a year from now, it will always fall.

+Here lies the problem: **what justifies the rule of inference itself?** If our answer is "cause and effect," then what justifies *that*?
+Once again, we rely on inference.
+In other words, we attempt to justify inference as a valid method of reasoning by using inference itself—resulting in **circular reasoning**.